Browsers As Decision Makers

 - The performance/deadlock risks mentioned earlier (Intranet Zone mappings can come from a system-discovered proxy script).

-- Zones are Windows-only (meaning they prevent drop-in replacement of ChromeOS).
+- Zones are Windows-only (meaning they prevent drop-in replacement of Windows by ChromeOS).

 Zones in the New Edge

 Beyond the two usages of Zones inherited from upstream, the new Chromium-based Edge browser (v79+) adds one more:

 - Administrators can configure Internet Explorer Mode to open all Intranet sites in IEMode.
 Those IEMode tabs are really running Internet Explorer, and they use Zones for everything that IE did.

 While it’s somewhat liberating that we’ve moved away from the bug farm of Security Zones, it also gives us one less tool to make things convenient or compatible for our users and IT admins.

 We’ve already heard from some customers that they’d like to have a different security and privacy posture for sites on their “Intranet”, with behaviors like: